prtkgpt/questdb.io/docs/guide/postgres-wire.md

 ---
-title: How to connect QuestDB to PSQL (alpha)
+title: How to access QuestDB from PSQL (alpha)
 sidebar_label: Postgres wire (alpha)
 ---